mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Stun baton**
 A riot-control staple and viewed as a symbol of corporate-government oppression, this handy electrical prod is still useful for everyone in the shadows.
 The stun baton holds ten charges and regains one charge per ten seconds when plugged in.

-Wireless bonus: The stun baton recharges without being plugged in, regaining one charge per half hour of wireless-enabled time.
+{REMOVE ME} - Wireless bonus: The stun baton recharges without being plugged in, regaining one charge per half hour of wireless-enabled time.

 **Telescoping staff**

 A big stick that starts out as a small stick.
 This metal and composite staff can telescope down to the size of a stun baton or a sword.
 It can be extended and locked in place by spinning or snapping it out in each direction and giving the handle a twist to lock it.
 Or it can use a wireless signal to activate the telescoping effect.
 Extending or retracting it takes a Minor Action.

-Wireless bonus: You gain a bonus Minor Action on a turn when you retract or extend the baton.
+{REMOVE ME} - Wireless bonus: You gain a bonus Minor Action on a turn when you retract or extend the baton.

 **EXOTIC**